sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/cache_aside.md

 #### Cache-Aside pattern

 Load data on demand into a cache from a data store.
 This can improve performance and also helps to maintain consistency between data held in the cache and data in the underlying data store.

+##### Solution
+Many commercial caching systems provide read-through and write-through/write-behind operations.
+In these systems, an application retrieves data by referencing the cache.
+If the data isn't in the cache, it's retrieved from the data store and added to the cache.
+Any modifications to data held in the cache are automatically written back to the data store as well.